wiomax/MAOS-TSP/readme.md

 License description
 -------------------

-See the [GNU Lesser General Public License 3.0] (https://www.gnu.org/licenses/lgpl.html) for more details.
+See the [GNU General Public License 3.0] (https://www.gnu.org/licenses/gpl.html) for more details.

 Please acknowledge the author(s) if you use this code in any way.